rmcd-mscb/fluvial-particle/docs/hpcinstall.rst

 And that is it!
 Your are ready to run massively in parallel on Denali.

 An example SLURM submission script follows that runs on a single compute node with 40 cores.
 Note that the environment commands of step 1 are duplicated in the script.
+This will run using the settings in user_options.py and will simulate a total of 40*NumPart particles.

 .. code-block:: slurm